The misrepresentation of people with disabilities by the media

 Unfortunately, this is nothing new.

-Disability and the media has a long-standing, complicated relationship to say the least.
+Disability and the media have a long-standing, complicated relationship to say the least.
 The two rarely coexist beyond stereotypical depictions that negatively influence society’s perception of disability.
-The media is not simply responsible for poor representation, but misrepresentation – televised exaggerations and silver screen caricatures that serves to further stigmatize people of disability.
-In fact, if one was to gather all roles portraying people of disability throughout mainstream film and television history, it would be a short research with miserable results.
+The media is not simply responsible for poor representation, but misrepresentation – televised exaggerations and silver screen caricatures that serve to further stigmatize people with disability.
+If one was to gather all roles portraying people of disability throughout mainstream film and television history, it would be a short research with miserable results.

 Such ideals persisted well into the 1960s.
-Despite the emergence of counterculture, the civil rights movement and women’s rights, people of disability remained marginalized.
-Although representation of disability evolved, it still perpetuated the notion that to be disabled was to be other.
-Indeed, people of disability were often portrayed to be hindersome to the productivity and advancement of ‘normal’ society.
+Despite the emergence of counterculture, the civil rights movement, and women’s rights, people of disability remained marginalized.
+Although the representation of disability evolved, it still perpetuated the notion that to be disabled was to be other.
+Indeed, people with disability were often portrayed to be hinder some to the productivity and advancement of ‘normal’ society.

 Wait Until Dark, a 1967 psychological thriller, stars Audrey Hepburn as Susy, a young, newly blind woman who unwittingly partakes in an international drug trafficking scandal.
 Although Susy is written as a well-rounded character, it is her physical disability – not her emotions or actions – that ultimately propels the plot.
-She is constantly depicted in unrealistic situations of helplessness and fear that provokes annoyance rather than empathy from the impatient audience.
-The focus is further tightened on her accident and subsequent ‘illness’, emphasizing that the complicated situation could be avoided all together should she be seeing.
-Again and again throughout the film, disability is represented not only as a personal obstacle, but a damning and permanent social burden .
+She is constantly depicted in unrealistic situations of helplessness and fear that provoke annoyance rather than empathy from the impatient audience.
+The focus is further tightened on her accident and subsequent ‘illness’, emphasizing that the complicated situation could be avoided altogether should she be seeing.
+Again and again, throughout the film, disability is represented not only as a personal obstacle but a damning and permanent social burden.

-Law and Order: Special Victims Unit, the hallmark of North American crime drama, often depicted people of disability as homeless, unreliable witnesses.
+Law and Order: Special Victims Unit, the hallmark of North American crime drama, often depicted people with disability as homeless, unreliable witnesses.
 People of disability served as the downtrodden mascot of underprivileged neighborhoods and the destitute backdrop of crime scenes.
-Disability was commonly used as a prop, a method of juxtaposing the intelligent and delicate nature of the investigation against the grotesque, the gritty and otherworldly.
-Strangely enough, with a moniker such as the Special Victims Unit, out of 17 seasons, only one episode was dedicated to a person of disability.
+Disability was commonly used as a prop, a method of juxtaposing the intelligent and delicate nature of the investigation against the grotesque, the gritty, and the otherworldly.
+Strangely enough, with a moniker such as the Special Victims Unit, out of 17 seasons, only one episode was dedicated to a person with a disability.
 Clearly, the 14% of hardworking and productive persons of disability are properly represented through contemporary media.

 Although one cannot hold a television series as the cornerstone of the Disability Rights Movement, what we do know is that it greatly influences social and cultural thought.
-Frankly, the stigma that people of disability are freaks, burdensome and insignificant are spread and enforced through media.
+Frankly, the stigma that people with disability are freaks, burdensome, and insignificant is spread and enforced through the media.
 These stereotypes should be addressed seriously as they are the only attributes depicted throughout film and television history.
 Misrepresentation is just as detrimental as no representation, and perhaps even more so.

 But one thing is for sure, the power of representation can easily be harnessed for good.